renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/usage-guide/automations_and_usage.md

 Default is "github".

 ### CLI Health Check
-To verify that PR-Insight has been configured correctly, you can run this health check command from the repository root:
+To verify that Khulnasoft Merge has been configured correctly, you can run this health check command from the repository root:

 ```bash
 python -m tests.health_test.main